w0rp/w0rpzone/README.md

 * Install postgres and a database.
 * Install virtualenv, Python 3.3, and pip for 3.3.
+* Install NodeJS so you can use npm.
+(Required for CSS and JavaScript compression)
-* Run `tool/mkenv` to create the virtualenv with all required modules.
+* Run `tool/mkenv` to create the virtualenv with all required modules and programs.